-Members of the Executive Committee receive no additional compensation for their engagement and are just remunerated as salaried staff.
+Members of the Executive Committee receive no additional compensation for their engagement and were just remunerated as salaried staff until the 31/12/2020.
+To comply with the Communication NBB-2020-017 from the 05/05/2020, they have become Independent and receive fees for their remuneration since 01/01/2021.

-ELINI will adapt to comply with the new rules stated in the Communication of the NBB named NBB 2020 017, issued on the 5th May 2020